Car Accidents

 Trial representation Yes

-If the lawsuit involves damages that go beyond your coverage or includes punitive damages, you may need to hire private counsel as well.
+When the lawsuit involves damages that exceed your coverage or includes punitive damage claims, private defense counsel is also necessary.

 What If You're Found Liable?